-"Act Justly, Love tenderly and walk humbly with your God".
-(Micah: 8)
+"Act Justly, Love tenderly and walk humbly with your God" (Micah: 8)

-Toronto Catholic District School Board trustees represent all the citizens in the Catholic community in the City of Toronto and are responsible to the electorate through the democratic process.
-Fellow citizens have entrusted trustees through the electoral process with the education of all students in the community they serve as their advocates.
-The public is entitled to expect the highest standard from the school trustees that it elects.
+Toronto Catholic District School Board trustees represent all the citizens people in the Catholic community in the City of Toronto and are responsible to the electorate through the democratic process.
+Fellow citizens have entrusted trustees through the electoral process to serve as their advocates on behalf of all students in the community with the education of all students in the community they serve as their advocates.
+The public is entitled to expect the highest standard from the school trustees that it they elects-.

-Catholic trustees, as representatives of the Catholic community must ensure that the mission of Catholic education, as part of the broader mission of the Church is fulfilled.
-Because of this unique and distinctive mission, Catholic school trustees honour a set of additional expectations that have been set for them by the Church and by the Catholic community.
+Catholic trustees, as representatives of the Catholic community, must ensure that the mission of Catholic education, as part of the broader mission of the Church is fulfilled.
+Because of this Catholic school trustees have a unique and distinctive mission, Catholic school trustees and must honour a set of additional expectations that have been set for them by the Church and by the Catholic community.
 The vocational call to trusteeship is to serve.